kevinhendricks/mathmllib/README.md

 library that interfaces to a Gumbo node tree after parsing html5

 What is present now in this repo is buildable (as tested on Mac OS X 10.10.2).

-A recent C++ compiler is needed, as is autmake, autoconf, libtool for the build.
+A recent C++ compiler is needed, as is automake, autoconf, libtool for the build.

 Currently the build process is:

 ./autogen.sh

 ./configure --disable-libxml2-reader --disable-custom-reader  --enable-libxml2

 make

+make install

 The commandline version of mathmlsvg should build inside the mathmlsvg directory